Download PDF

 Normally, stream gage records are relatively short (i.e. less than 100 years).
 However, within dam and levee safety studies, estimates of the magnitude of infrequent large floods are needed to adequately assess the risk associated with the structure(s) in question.
 Together with the observed record, a probability model (e.g. Log-Pearson Type III, Generalized Extreme Value, Log-Normal, etc.) is used to make inferences about these extremely rare floods.

-When multiple flood types create the AMS, the assumption of identical distribution can become tenuous, affecting the ability to make inferences about rare floods.
-Additionally, the behavior of the right-hand tail typically used in dam and levee safety studies may be dominated by a type of flood mechanism that is less dominant in the more-frequent part of the annual maximum flood frequency curve.
-Treating multiple flood types as separate, IID samples of floods of a particular cause allows for examination of the frequency of floods per type of flood.
-A mixed population analysis can then be used to combine the individual flood type maximum series into an annual maximum frequency curve that reflects the occurrence of more than one type of flood in a year.
+When multiple flood types are contained within the AMS, the assumption of an identical distribution can become tenuous, affecting the ability to make inferences about rare floods.
+Additionally, the behavior of the right-hand tail (which is especially important within dam and levee safety studies) may be dominated by a type of flood mechanism that is less dominant in the more-frequent part of the annual maximum flood frequency curve.
+Treating multiple flood types as separate IID samples of floods of a particular cause allows for more accurate examination of the frequency of very rare floods.
+The Mixed Population analysis within HEC-SSP can be used to combine flood mechanism-specific frequency curves into a frequency curve that reflects the occurrence of more than one type of flood in a year.

 Bald Eagle Creek is affected by different flooding mechanisms occurring on a seasonal basis, which means that the annual maximum series may contain floods caused by more than one mechanism.
 By splitting the record of daily flows at Milesburg into multiple seasons and analyzing them separately, the IID assumption made in analyzing the AMS can be more closely examined.